mathieucaroff/user-yum.sh/README.md

 # user-yum.sh

-A yum &amp; rpm package installer operating at user-privilege.
+A yum &amp; rpm package installer for CentOS, RedHat RHE, Fedora and the likes, operating at user-privilege.

+If you want to know how it works, have a look at [How to install packages in Linux (CentOS) without root user with automatic dependency handling?](https://stackoverflow.com/a/52567731/2514354).
+If you just want to install a few packages, you may want to use the above answer rather than **user-yum.sh**.

 ## Usage